Judit Pujols: Early life

-Debut season
+Club career

 Pujols made her senior team debut on 21 December 2023, coming on for the final 10 minutes of a UEFA Women's Champions League game vs Rosengård in a 7–0 home win.
 That proved to be her only senior team appearance season long.

-2024–25 season

 On 31 July 2024, Pujols extended her contract with Barça until 2025.

 Pujols didn't play any match during the first half of the season.
 On 27 March 2025, Pujols came on as a substitute in a 6–1 UEFA Women's Champions League win over VfL Wolfsburg.

+In July 2025, Pujols signed a three-year contract with VfL Wolfsburg in Germany.
+In her single season with Wolfsburg, she made 24 appearances and scored one goal.

+On 2 September 2026, fellow Frauen-Bundesliga club Union Berlin announced the signing of Pujols.

 International career

 Pulols has represented Spain at international level for the U-17, U-19, U-20 teams.
 Pujols made 15 caps, scoring three goals for the under-17 side.
 For the under-19 team, Pujols made 11 caps without scoring.
 Pujols made her debut for the under-20s in 2024 and has since made 5 caps, all scoreless.

 Style of play

-Pujols was described as one of football's greatest talents in her age group at the young age of 19.
+Pujols plays as a defender, as a full-back, specifically preferring the role of playing as a left-back.
+She was described as one of football's greatest talents in her age group at the young age of 19.
 Though primarily playing for the B team, she is also a part of the first team, winning two league titles, one cup, three super cups, two champions leagues on club level, and one FIFA under-17 world cup, a UEFA under-17 championship and two UEFA under-19 championships at the youth international level.
-Her far above-average technical skills, good use of both feet, passion and will in the game are characteristics of her style of play.
-Pujols is very adepth at using her both feet, and though naturally left-footed has a very strong right foot.
+Her technical skills, use of both feet, and passion are characteristics of her style of play.
+Pujols is adept at using her both feet, and though naturally left-footed has a very strong right foot.

-Personal life

-Born and raised in Catalunya, Spain, Pujols is a Catalan like many of her FC Barcelona Femení team mates.

-"This is a historic moment, and another example of the team's commitment to the women's sport.

-Since 2015, when the women's team turned professional, we have made and this is another giant step in this sector and La Masia."